sqlitebrowser/website/content/dl.md

 ### Homebrew

-If you prefer using Homebrew for macOS, our latest release can be installed via [Homebrew Cask](https://caskroom.github.io/ "Homebrew Cask"):
+If you prefer using [Homebrew](https://brew.sh/) for macOS, our latest release can be installed via:

-    brew install --cask db-browser-for-sqlite
+    brew install db-browser-for-sqlite

 ## Nightly builds